Even during this time of physical distancing, there are lots of fun, free activities to keep us busy and entertained from the safety of our homes.

 PARKS & MUSEUMS TO INSPIRE US

 You can experience the wonder of a national park without actually being at a national park.
 The National Park Service (NPS) is offering access to America’s favorite parks through a variety of virtual tours.
-For example, enjoy the beauty of Yellowstone by clicking here.
+For example, you can enjoy the beauty of Yellowstone by clicking here.
 To explore Alaska’s Denali National Park, click here.
 And, if you love watching bears, eagles, or other wildlife, check out the NPS webcams by clicking here.

 Twelve of the most famous museums in the world have opened their “virtual” doors so that art lovers can continue to be inspired by great works of art.
 Travel + Leisure has compiled a list of the museums who are offering virtual tours, including Musee d’Orsay in Paris, the Van Gogh Museum in Amsterdam, the British Museum in London, and The National Gallery of Art in Washington, D.C.
 For links to each of the virtual museum tours, click here.